 To be considered a viable escape route, an external stairway should normally be protected from the effects of a fire along its full length.
-This means that any door, window (other than toilet windows) and walls within 1.8m horizontally and 9m vertically below any part of the stairway should be fire-resisting.
-Windows should be fixed shut and doors self-closing (see Figure 39).
+This means that any door, window (other than toilet windows) and walls within 1.8m horizontally and 9m vertically below any part of the stairway should be fireresisting.
+Windows should be fixed shut and doors self-closing (see Figure 42).
+Consider protecting the external stairway from the weather as the treads may become slippery, e.g. due to algae, moss or ice.
+If this is not possible, you must ensure that the stairway is regularly maintained.
+Consider fixing non-slip material to the treads.